Anforderungen an medizinische Fußpflegeinstrumente

 Increased hygiene requirements for podiatry instruments

 Why is this distinction important?
-Both fields of activity require, in some cases, very different tools.
+Both areas of activity require, in some cases, very different tools.

-Special scalpels, forceps, cutters and grinders are used, as well as ointments, tinctures and disinfectants.
+This involves the use of special scalpels, pliers, milling cutters and grinders, as well as ointments, tinctures and disinfectants.

 Since this often occurs on the vulnerable or diseased foot, podiatrists must meet increased requirements for handling and hygiene when using the instruments.

-These requirements are laid down, among other things, in the Medical Devices Act (MPG) and the Medical Device Operator Ordinance (MPBetreibV).
+These requirements are laid down, among other things, in the Medical Devices Act (MPG) and the Medical Devices Operator Ordinance (MPBetreibV).

 The correct procedure for instrument disinfection can be found in this catalog on pages 38 and 39.